exospheredata/veeam/README.md

 ### upgrade recipe
 Performs an upgrade of Veeam components to the requested Build level.
 For more information, see [Veeam Upgrade Procedures and Details](#Veeam-Upgrade-Procedures-and-Details)

+### host_mgmt recipe

+Registers or Unregisters the Server provided to the Veeam Backup and Replication Server.

 ## Upload to Chef Server
 This cookbook should be included in each organization of your CHEF environment.
 When importing, leverage Berkshelf: